bxparks/EpoxyDuino/README.md

 If the `EPOXY_CORE` make variable is insufficient (e.g. because the appropriate changes have not been incorporated into `$(EPOXY_DUINO_DIR)/cores/epoxy/`), then the `EPOXY_CORE_PATH` provides an even bigger hammer.
-It defines the the full-path to the Arduino Core API files.
+It defines the full-path to the Arduino Core API files.

 By default, this is set to `$(EPOXY_DUINO_DIR)/cores/epoxy`.
 You can create your own set of Arduino API files in a directory of your choosing, and set this